Smoking or vaping with Crohn's or Colitis

 • Crohn’s flaring-up again after surgery.

-• Developing complications outside of the gut, such as weak bones and joint problems.
-These are also called extraintestinal manifestations (EIMs).
+• Developing complications outside of the gut.
+These include weak bones and joint problems.

 • An increased risk of developing bowel cancer.